FengYusheng/MyUtils/maya_script/BevelTool/DOC/whatsthis.md

 `polySmooth`, this command works on polygon objects or faces.

 ### What is an edge hardness?
+I guess it is helpful:
+> polySoftEdge node reference

 ### What is preview division level(smoothLevel attribute in a mesh node)?